awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-set-time.md

    In the output that's returned, verify that `NtpServer` displays the `169.254.169.123` IP address\.

-You can change the instance to use a different set of NTP servers if you need to\.
+You can change the instance to use a different set of NTP servers if required\.
 For example, if you have Windows instances that do not have internet access, you can configure them to use an NTP server located within your private network\.
-Your instance's security group must allow outbound UDP traffic on port 123 \(NTP\)\.
+If your instance is within a domain, you should change the settings to use the domain controllers as the time source to avoid time skew\.
+The security group of your instance must be configured to allow outbound UDP traffic on port 123 \(NTP\)\.

 **To change the NTP servers**